-- Two (2) years of FTE experience in the behavioral health related field providing direct behavioral health services; and a certificate of completion form the County Core Skills Training.
-There is no educational requirement. - 6.
-Additionally, staff will be required to possess a valid California driver's license and current vehicle insurance/registration, along with a reliable means of transportation capable of passing vehicle safety inspection if more than five years old, excluding all modes of two-wheeled transport inclusive of bicycles, mopeds and motorcycles - 7.
+• Two (2) years of FTE experience in the behavioral health related field providing direct behavioral health services; and a certificate of completion

+Page 26 of 68 Exhibit A dule of Services form the County Core Skills Training.
+There is no educational requirement.

+- 3. Additionally, staff will be required to possess a valid California driver's license and current vehicle insurance/registration, along with a reliable means of transportation capable of passing vehicle safety inspection if more than five years old, excluding all modes of two-wheeled transport inclusive of bicycles, mopeds and motorcycles - 4.
 Other skills include knowledge of and commitment to principles and goals of community mental health, a "self-help model," and "consumer-driven model," along with knowledge of principles, techniques and trends in counseling, psychotherapy, psychosocial rehabilitation, clinical case management, and various treatment modalities.
 Staff will also have an ability to work and communicate with staff, clients, families, community agencies and professionals, and perform crisis intervention strategies, work effectively under stress and conflict, and have appropriate judgment and decision-making.